UNK Quick Links

 Faculty Advisor: Ms. Angela HollmanPhone: 308-865-8718Email: email@example.com

-TNO provides a forum for students of telecommunications to: increase their knowledge of the field of telecommunications, provide for the opportunity to meet and exchange ideas, provide additional experience in telecommunications beyond the classroom, encourage community involvement, provide the opportunity to learn about careers in telecommunications, encourage student participation in telecommunication gatherings on and off campus and to provide another support for student academic achievement in telecommunications.
+INTO provides a forum for students to: increase their knowledge of the field of information networking and telecommunications, and to provide for the opportunity to meet and exchange ideas, provide additional experience in INT beyond the classroom, encourage community involvement, provide the opportunity to learn about careers in INT, encourage student participation in gatherings on and off campus and to provide another support for student academic achievement in INT.

 Faculty Advisor: Dr. Janet Trewin Faculty Phone: 308-865-8107 Email: firstname.lastname@example.org